 ‘The most important factor, which must prevail on others, is the political will to build the Union.’

 Ah, the merits of selective quotation to further the cause of monetary union.
 Still, his audience included former President Giscard d’Estaing and former Chancellor Helmut Schmidt.
-Such enthusiasm was entirely natural.
+Thus, such enthusiasm was entirely natural.

-Beyond the impenetrability of many of his sentences his speech was also marked with that mangled style of linguistic complexity that’s the preserve of the European Union:
+But how about some public speaking gobbledygook?
+Because beyond the impenetrability of many of his sentences, this Trichet speech was also marked with that mangled style of linguistic complexity that’s the preserve of the European Union:

 Whatever the future holds, you can be sure that the ECB Governing Council will continue to be faithful to its primary mandate and that the ECB, together with the Eurosystem, will continue to be an anchor of stability and of confidence.